101-in-1 Explosive Megamix: Reception

 The Nintendo DS version of 101-in-1 Explosive Megamix received mixed to negative reviews.
 Lukasz Balicki of Nintendo World Report game the game a 3/10 and commented "101-in-1 Explosive Megamix is the definitive bad budget title.
 Some of the mini-games are remotely fun, but others feel like a chore.
 With so many poor and forgettable games on the compilation, it's hard to recommend this one".
 Dan Pearson of Eurogamer gave the game a 4/10 and stated "There is so little replay potential here, so little urge to top high scores or perfect shoddy make-do attempts, that completing each task feels more of a relief than an achievement.".
-Nicholas Tan of Game Revolution called each minigame "low-production, tinny-sounding and uninspiring" and gave them scores ranging from C to F- and commented "You're better off putting on a blindfold, walking into a rack of DS titles, and picking the game that your face lands on".
+Nicholas Tan of Game Revolution called each minigame "low-production, tinny-sounding and uninspiring" and gave them scores ranging from C to F, except for Tooth Decay/Halitosis of Horrors, which received an F− and commented "You're better off putting on a blindfold, walking into a rack of DS titles, and picking the game that your face lands on".
 However, he praised the good variety of minigames.

-The WiiWare version, however, received extremely negative reviews.
-Lucas M. Thomas of IGN gave the game a "painful" 2.5 and commented "[...] so keep your cash held back from this 'value' option.
+The WiiWare version received negative reviews.
+Lucas M. Thomas of IGN gave the game a "painful" 2.5 and commented "[...]
+So keep your cash held back from this 'value' option.
 It's a waste of money no matter how the math works out."
 Additionally, Thomas criticized the game for being a direct port from the DS and the iPhone.
 Thomas East of Official Nintendo Magazine UK gave the game a 14% and concluded "Indeed, it's so difficult that you'll find it tough to unlock all 101 games.
 Not that you'd want to bother because they're so abysmal, not even of the standard of your average Flash game".
 Review aggregator Metacritic gave the game 16/100 based on 5 reviews, and is the lowest-rated Wii game on the website.
-Game Revolution gave the game a "D−".
+Game Revolution gave the game a "1/10".
 GamesRadar+ gave the game a 4/10.
 Peter Willington of Nintendo Life said that none of the games in the compilation were fun to play and gave the game 3 out of 10 stars.